 A proof of loss—the policyholder’s valuation of claimed damages—is a sworn statement made by the policyholder that substantiates the insurance claim and is required to be submitted to the NFIP (National Flood Insurance Plan) or the WYO (“Write Your Own”) – this would be the insurance company who sold you the policy – within 60 days of the date of loss.

 When does the Proof of Loss need to be filed?

 The written Proof of Loss must be filed within sixty (60) days of the loss.
 It must be delivered, not mailed.
 This is extremely important, as failing to timely file the proof of loss is an absolute bar to recovery.
 Wright v.
 Allstate Ins., 415 F.3d 384 (5th Cir.
 2005).
 The proof of loss can be waived or extended, but you must get express written consent from the Federal Insurance Administrator for any waiver of the proof of loss requirement.

 Are there other requirements for a flood policy proof of loss?

 Yes.
 As with the Notice of Loss, you need to use the standard form utilized by FEMA.
 The form must be filled out completely or it will be disallowed.
 For example, a proof of loss which doesn't provide the amount of money that the insured is claiming is insufficient.
-Also keep in mind that supplemental proofs of loss may properly be disallowed under the flood policy.
+Also, keep in mind that supplemental proofs of loss may properly be disallowed under the flood policy.

 Can I recover ALE (“additional living expenses”) under my flood policy?

 No. The NFIP Flood policy (dwelling) does not include ALE or loss of use.
 It does, however, provide you the opportunity to get reimbursed for the hours you spent tearing out and rebuilding your home.
-The rate of pay is Federal Minimum Wage.
+The rate of pay is a Federal Minimum Wage.
 A form is attached for you to keep up with your hours and the hours of others working on your home.